Mindfulness and Meditation at Harley Street Counselling

 Mindfulness aims to reconnect us with ourselves to alleviate stress.
 It also helps us to feel more attuned with our emotions and generally more aware of ourselves both mentally and physically.

-The most common way this technique is practiced is through mindfulness meditation.
-This usually involves practitioners focusing on sights, sounds and physical sensations while trying to reduce ‘brain chatter’.
+The most common way this technique is practised is through mindfulness meditation.
+This usually involves practitioners focusing on sights, sounds and physical sensations while trying to reduce ‘brain chatter.
 Some people struggle with mindfulness meditation at first, finding it hard to focus their attention, but this is to be expected and may require practice.
-Practicing the technique regularly can help people take a step back, acknowledge their ‘brain chatter’ and view it accurately and without judgement.
+Practising the technique regularly can help people take a step back, acknowledge their ‘brain chatter’ and view it accurately and without judgement.

 Mindfulness-Based Stress Reduction (MBSR)

 MBSR looks to help people cope with stress using mindfulness techniques such as gentle stretching, mindfulness meditation and other mind-body exercises.
 The aim is to offer greater clarity on what is happening, to help people recognise stress triggers and deal with them in a productive manner.
 According to the Mental Health Foundation, the majority of those who take part in MBSR courses are reported to feel more engaged in work, less anxious and have fewer physical symptoms of stress.

 Mindfulness-Based Cognitive Therapy (MBCT)

 Designed specifically to help those prone to recurring depression, MBCT combines mindfulness techniques (such as meditation, stretching and breathing exercises) with elements of cognitive therapy that help break negative thought patterns.